Yakima County Superior Court: Seeking a Court Order in your Family Law case during COVID-19

 Read how Yakima County Superior Court has temporarily changed its procedures for getting emergency orders in family law cases. #3973EN

-If the court approves the request, you must confirm your hearing: call or email the Clerk's office by 10:00 AM two court days before the scheduled hearing date to tell them that the hearing is still happening.
-You can call the clerk at (509) 574-2959 or email them at firstname.lastname@example.org.
+If you schedule a temporary hearing, you must still confirm your hearing.
+Call or email the Clerk's office by 10:00 AM two court days before the hearing date to tell them that the hearing is still happening.
+You can call the clerk at (509) 574-2959 or email them.

-Family law ex-parte matters will be handled in chambers (the judge's offices).
-You can submit proposed orders to the Clerk's office.
-You should attach a cover sheet to each order.
-See Ex-Parte Cover Sheet: Exemplar 1 attached.
+The court will handle family law ex-parte matters in chambers (the judge's offices).
+You can submit proposed orders (orders you want the judge to sign) to the Clerk's office.
+You should give each order a cover sheet.
+Use the Cover Sheet attached here.